ndrewr/geomuze/README.md

 	- Click and hold for 2 secs to drop pin
 	- Select location from modal window to pan to location
 - Remember to attribute any photos used...can use KO to bind to a small span, auto updating when neccessary
+- Google Places API search box is a possibility

 IDEAS:
 - What about a search game? like carmen san diego?
 Where user gets hints or riddles